Rethinking Soft Compression in Retrieval-Augmented Generation: A Query-Conditioned Selector Perspective: Conclusion

 \section{Conclusion}

 This paper revisited the full-compression paradigm of soft compression RAG methods and demonstrates its infeasibility and non-necessity.
 We introduced \system{} that shifts the role of encoder as a query-conditioned selector to preserve critical evidence under high compression.
 We carried out a comprehensive data synthesis framework to curate a massive and diverse dataset to train the selector.
+We validated that shifting to an autoregressive selection paradigm effectively prevents information dilution and aligns compressed representations with downstream generation behaviors.
 Experiments confirm that \system{} achieves state-of-the-art performance while significantly reducing computation and latency.

-\begin{acks} This work is also partially supported by the Noncommunicable Chronic Diseases-National Science and Technology Major Project (NO. 2024ZD0532400 and NO. 2024ZD0532403). \end{acks}
+We open-source our code\footnote{\url{https://github.com/yhliu7458/SeleCom}}, data\footnote{\url{https://huggingface.co/datasets/Ryan7458/SeleCom_Training}} and model checkpoints\footnote{\url{https://huggingface.co/Ryan7458/Selecom}}.